rust-lang/rfcs/text/0000-delegation.md

 }
 ```

 This makes it more obvious the target is a struct field and is certainly more clear for tuple structs.

-This would be a good choice if we want to allow custom implementer expressions without a delegate block, when there is no variance due to the type of self.
+This would be a good choice if we want to allow custom implementer expressions without a delegate block, when there is no variance due to the type of `self`.
+However, we could probably enclose the expression within `{ expr }` as is done with const generics to disambiguate, so this is a weak objection.

 `self.` is unnecessary and could lead newcomers to believe they can write arbitrary Rust code there.
 However, this risk also applies to allowing getter methods in the basic delegation statement.

 This unresolved question is relevant to the decision:
--   Are there any cases of [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) where self needs to be manually dereferenced, e.g.
+-   Are there any cases of [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) where `self` needs to be manually dereferenced, e.g.
     ```rust
     impl TR for S {
         fn foo(self: Arc<Self>) -> u32 {